Unleash/unleash/website/docs/reference/project-default-strategy.md

 :::

-A project's environment's **default strategy** specifies **the activation strategy that will be used when you enable a feature in that environment, if the environment has no defined strategies)**.
+You can define default strategies for each of a project's environments.
+The default strategy for an environment will be added to a feature when you enable it in an environment **if and only if** the feature has **no active strategies** defined.

 ## Limitations